jfernsler/ASRS_Classifier/writeup.md

 * inflight event, encounter weather, turbulence. inflight event, encounter unstabilized approach. inflight event, encounter cftt, cfit.
 * ground event, encounter other, unknown.

 The model has predicted that the issue occured in flight - which is a correct assumption.
-The mis-categorization could a result of the somewhat cross-correlated anomaly sets.
-This illustrates the potential for similar anomaly selections and highlights the potential of a method for distilling categories from the narratives themselves.
+The mis-categorization could be a result of the somewhat cross-correlated anomaly sets.
+This illustrates the potential of anomaly selections that are 'different but the same' and highlights the potential of a method for distilling categories from the narratives themselves.

 ## Testing:
 With 15 potential class choices, a purely random selection would yield a 6.6% success rate.
 This model, fine-tuned with only 3 epochs due to time and hardware constraints, has a roughly 54% accuracy, showing a strong diagonal in the confusion matrix.
 The training loss curve indicates that there is still room to train and improve the accuracy of them model.
+Also displayed here is a 3D visualization of the anomaly clusters.

 ## Code and instructions to run it:
 The code and a reduced dataset can be cloned from: